richarddahl/uno/examples/app/README.md

 hatch run test:testV
 ```

-- Some infrastructure tests (e.g., those requiring uno.sql) are skipped if dependencies are unavailable.
-- All domain, service, and API tests should pass after DI and logger registration fixes.

----
+## Conclusion

+The Uno Distillery Management System example demonstrates how to build a robust, event-sourced application for managing distillery operations.
+By leveraging Uno's core principles of Domain-Driven Design and Event Sourcing, this system provides:

+- **Regulatory Compliance:** Complete audit trails and chain of custody for all materials
+- **Quality Control:** Tracking of quality measurements throughout the production process
+- **Production Traceability:** Full genealogy of all products from raw materials to finished goods
+- **Extensibility:** Easy addition of distillery-specific features like barrel management or blending formulas

+The example serves as both a practical implementation guide and a reference architecture for building your own domain-specific applications with Uno.
+By following the patterns demonstrated here, you can create maintainable, testable, and compliant systems for complex regulatory environments like distilleries.

 ## License

 SPDX-License-Identifier: MIT

 ---
 _This integrated example is for onboarding, regression, and demonstration purposes.
 For framework core logic, see `uno/core/`.
-For focused/legacy examples, see the top-level `examples/` directory._
+For focused examples, see the top-level `examples/` directory._

 ---